Chao21/Chao21.github.io/_pages/research.md

 **Summary**
 ------

-Starting from my Ph.D. career (2020-present), my research covers land use/cover classification, quantifying climatic effects of land use/cover change, and evaluation and validation of remote sensing-derived productions.
+Starting from my Ph.D. career (2020-present), my research covers land use/cover classification, quantifying climatic effects of land use/cover change, and evaluation and validation of remote sensing-derived products.
 Detailed work include three parts:

 (1) remote sensing-based mapping of irrigated croplands in China